LSE’s Trading Tech to Power AAX, a Hong Kong Crypto Exchange

 LSE, the London Stock Exchange is setting its foot in the crypto arena as it has decided to power a new Hong Kong-based digital assets exchange.
 LSE has announced that it will implement it through its technology solutions provider called LSEG Technology.

 LSEG Technology’s Millennium Exchange is low latency and scalable matching engine.
-Also, it is already being used at traditional exchanges such as LSE, Borsa Italiana, the Oslo Stock Exchange and more.
-However, the first ever crypto-based exchange to use Millennium Exchange will be AAX.
+Also, it is already being used at traditional exchanges such as LSE, Borsa Italiana, the Oslo Stock Exchange, and more.
+However, the first-ever crypto-based exchange to use Millennium Exchange will be AAX.
 The exchange is expected to be introduced in the first half of this year.
-Here, CEO at ATOM Group said that Millennium Exchange will help to develop a platform that ensures “safe, trusted and secure” trading for both retail and institutional investors.
+Here, the CEO at ATOM Group said that Millennium Exchange would help to develop a platform that ensures “safe, trusted and secure” trading for both retail and institutional investors.
 This will make AAX build a “scalable” and “compliant” crypto trading platform.
 Check the best available AAX reviews here, which analyze every facet of the cryptocurrency exchange.